gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Not all of these analyses made it into the paper in the end (namely PhiSpy and ISEScan).

-To re-run these analyses, ensure you are in the Chromosome_Snakemake directory with Snakemake available (preferably in a conda environment) and make sure the paths to the long and short read FASTQ files (from the SRA) are changed in metadata.csv, then run:
+To re-run these analyses, ensure you are in the Chromosome_Snakemake directory with Snakemake available ( in a conda environment) and make sure the paths to the long and short read FASTQ files (from the SRA) are changed in metadata.csv, then run:

 ```
 snakemake -c <cores> -s runner.smk --use-conda   \